JeffreyRodriguez/Liberator12k/Receiver/Forend/TopBreak_CAFE12+.md

 * Ambidextrous

 ## CAFE12 or CAFE2+
-The **Plus** version uses 4130 tube instead of Schedule 40 pipe.
+This is the documentation for the **Plus Version** using 4130 tube instead of Schedule 40 pipe.
 3/4" Schedule 40 pipes and 4130 tube are different sizes, so the CAFE12 and CAFE12+ forends do not share parts.

-The CAFE12 will be slightly cheaper, and you can easily source the parts from your local hardware stores. *That said* tubing is much stronger than pipe.

 ## The Easy Way
 You can buy a kit from the [\#Liberator12k store](https://liberator12k.com/store/)